produkt-manager/focusrail/README.md

 Find here more specs about this interesting board and its ecosystem: https://github.com/produkt-manager/focusrail/blob/main/Literature.md

-## 1.2 Focusrail - Project

 This project demonstrate a narrow application, that uses by far not the complete power and feature-richness of this board.
 However in its particular field of photography my prototype addresses and solves the common problem to create focus stacks.

-## 1.3 Macrophotography: The requirement
+# 2 Macrophotography: The requirement

 Both photography and videography cover a wide wide range of artistic genres.
 As a specialization, the macrophotography aims at tiny objects, such as insects, small parts or material surfaces.
 Some macro-photographers might even employ lenses that are usually found in microscopes.

 Macro photography comes with its own set of photographic and technical requirements.
 One common problem has to do with the limited depth of field of given lenses and cameras that are used for capturing macro photos.

-### 1.3.1 Technical process for macro photography
+## 2.1 Technical process for macro photography

 Modern photo- and videocameras or cameras on smartphones consist of an optical system and a sensor that captures the light that passes the optical system.
 These cameras also include the software that manages the capturing process, and all steps needed to pre- or post process the photograph („computational photography“).